 The Duke of Tuscany first brought jasmine in India in 1690, a flower originally from Arabia.
 Whether fresh or dried, they still play a quintessential role in India’s myths, legends and daily rituals.
 At times, jasminum sambac perfumes loose-leaf tea; at others, it is braided into floral necklaces.
 Revered spiritually, the odorant flower turns into an offering in Hindu temples

 11 (H) x 10 (W) x 10 (D) cm

-Stay up to date with the latest trends, new arrivals, and events directly from your inbox with our exclusive newsletter.
+Stay up to date with the latest trends, new arrivals, and events with our exclusive newsletters.